nllz/IRTF-HRPC/draft-research.md

 --- abstract

-This document provides a proposal for a vocabulary to discuss the relation between human rights and Internet protocols, an overview of the discussion in technical and academic literature and communities, a proposal for the mapping of the relation between human rights and technical concepts, and a proposal for guidelines for human rights considerations, similar to the work done on the guidelines for privacy considerations {{RFC6973}}.
+This document aims to propose guidelines for human rights considerations, similar to the work done on the guidelines for privacy considerations {{RFC6973}}.
+This is achieved by providing a proposal for a vocabulary to discuss the relation between human rights and Internet protocols, an overview of the discussion in technical and academic literature and communities, a proposal for the mapping of the relation between human rights and technical concepts, as well as guidelines.

 If you want to see how to apply this work to your own, you can directly go to <xref target="model-for-developing-human-rights-protocol-considerations" />.
 The rest of the document explains the background of the guidelines and how they were developed.